simondlevy/MulticopterSim/README.md

 ## OpenCV

-After you build the simulator, the <b>Content/C++ Classes/Hackflight/pawns</b> folder will contain a pawn that will run OpenCV edge detection.
+After you build the Hackflight module, the <b>Content/C++ Classes/Hackflight/pawns</b> folder will contain a pawn that will run OpenCV edge detection.
 By sub-classing the [OpenCVCamera](https://github.com/simondlevy/MulticopterSim/blob/master/Source/HackflightModule/OpenCVCamera.hpp) class you can run different kinds of machine-vision algorithms.

 # Design principles